Muscles of the hand: Extrinsic

 The fingers have two long flexors, located on the underside of the forearm.
 They insert by tendons to the phalanges of the fingers.
 The deep flexor attaches to the distal phalanx, and the superficial flexor attaches to the middle phalanx.
 The flexors allow for the actual bending of the fingers.
 The thumb has one long flexor and a short flexor in the thenar muscle group.
 The human thumb also has other muscles in the thenar group (opponens and abductor brevis muscle), moving the thumb in opposition, making grasping possible.

 The extensors are located on the back of the forearm and are connected in a more complex way than the flexors to the dorsum of the fingers.
-The tendons unite with the interosseous and lumbrical muscles to form the extensorhood mechanism.
+The tendons unite with the interosseous and lumbrical muscles to form the extensor hood mechanism.
 The primary function of the extensors is to straighten out the digits.
 The thumb has two extensors in the forearm; the tendons of these form the anatomical snuff box.
 Also, the index finger and the little finger have an extra extensor, used, for instance, for pointing.
 The extensors are situated within 6 separate compartments.